-In Portland the homeless situation gets worse every month.
-On that level, they must be fighting for begging territory.
+In Portland, the homeless situation gets worse every month.
+So much, I can imagine they must be fighting for begging territory.
 How lucky did the man or woman you saw with the sign get to have that space to ask for help?
 Is it an early bird gets the early worm type deal?
 Or, you learn from others’ mistakes; the second mouse gets the cheese…?

 What’s even worse is they are often trying to find places to lay.
-Beneath a sky and moving through space we all care to have; a homeless man or woman is the grit of survival.
+Beneath a sky, and moving through space we all care to have; a homeless man or woman is at the grit of survival.

 They would like to be heard, given the opportunity for a plan out of their situation, and/or provided care for a way to get off whatever substance it is hindering their opportunities.

-The essence is recognition — a lot of individuals to recognize for that matter.
+The essence is recognition—there’s a lot of individuals to recognize for that matter.